-Because P&A is very concerned with the privacy rights of taxpayers, we promise strict confidentiality of any lease ownership records we obtain from third-party providers.
-Any type of pay lists, division orders, or other ownership information arranged by lease are also afforded strict confidentiality protection at the appraisal district office, per Attorney General Open Records Decision No. ORD-387 (see <<LINK>>) and the Texas Property Tax Code, Section 22.27(a) (see <<LINK>>).
-P&A is committed to ensuring this confidentiality is rigorously maintained, particularly with regards to the expanding availability of appraisal district data via internet websites.
+P&A is very concerned with the privacy rights of taxpayers.
+We promise strict confidentiality of any lease ownership records we obtain from third-party providers, such as pay lists, division orders, or any other ownership information arranged by lease.
+Attorney General Open Records Decision No. ORD-387 (see <<LINK>>) and the Texas Property Tax Code, Section 22.27(a) (see <<LINK>>) allow appraisal districts and taxing entities to keep "division order" books and files in a confidential manner, not subject to Open Records requests.
+However, please note that mineral assessment rolls and tax rolls, which contain county-wide mineral interest ownership data arranged alphabetically by owner name, are public documents which are subject to Open Records Copen Records requests per Texas Property Tax Code, Section 22.27(b)(6) (see <<LINK>>).